Connie Gilchrist

-Rose Constance Gilchrist (July 17, 1895 – March 3, 1985) was an American stage, film, and television actress.
-Among her screen credits are her roles in the Hollywood productions Cry 'Havoc' (1943), A Letter to Three Wives (1949), Little Women (1949), Tripoli (1950), Houdini (1953), Some Came Running (1958), and Auntie Mame (1958).
+Rose Constance Gilchrist (July 17, 1895 – March 3, 1985) was an American stage, film and television actress.
+Among her screen credits are roles in the Hollywood productions Cry 'Havoc' (1943), A Letter to Three Wives (1949), Little Women (1949), Tripoli (1950), Houdini (1953), Some Came Running (1958) and Auntie Mame (1958).

 Early years

 Gilchrist was born in Brooklyn, New York and attended Assumption Academy.
 Her mother, Martha Daniels, was an actress.

 Career

-Gilchrist made her stage debut in London at age 22 in 1917.
-She eventually made her way to Hollywood, where she was signed by Metro-Goldwyn-Mayer to a 10-year contract in 1939.
+Gilchrist debuted on stage in London at age 22 in 1917.
+In Hollywood, she was signed by Metro-Goldwyn-Mayer to a 10-year contract in 1939.

 After playing Purity Pinker in the 1954 film Long John Silver, Gilchrist reprised her role, as did Robert Newton, in the television series The Adventures of Long John Silver.
-She is perhaps best known today for her role as Norah Muldoon in the 1958 film Auntie Mame, and her role in the 1949 film A Letter to Three Wives, in which she exclaims the iconic line "Bingo" while fainting.
+She is perhaps best known today for her role as Norah Muldoon in the 1958 film Auntie Mame and her role in the 1949 film A Letter to Three Wives, in which she exclaims the iconic line "Bingo" while fainting.
 She was also seen on television's General Electric Theater.

-Gilchrist's Broadway credits include Ladies and Gentlemen, Work Is for Horses, Excursion, and Mulato.
+Gilchrist's Broadway credits include Ladies and Gentlemen, Work Is for Horses, Excursion and Mulato.